Arrae Health: Primary Care Physician | Senior Health Services in Corona & Palm Springs

 Demystifying Peripheral Vascular Disease: Symptoms, Diagnosis & Treatment

 Millions of people around the world are affected by Peripheral Vascular Disease (PVD), a common circulatory condition.
 PVD takes place when there is a narrowing or blockage in the arteries that restricts blood flow to the legs and feet.
 PVD poses no threat to life, but when untreated may result in severe complications.
-This post provides information about peripheral vascular disease treatment including its symptoms, diagnosis and treatment options.
+This post provides information about eripheral vascular disease treatment including its symptoms, diagnosis and treatment options.

 Understanding Peripheral Vascular Disease:

-The major cause of PVD is atherosclerosis, which refers to the buildup of fatty deposits in blood vessels.
+The major cause of PVD is atherosclerosis, which refers to the build up of fatty deposits in blood vessels.
 The legs have their blood vessels reduced by deposition of said fatty deposits in them, thereby reducing oxygen and food supply.
 Consequently, your leg muscles do not get enough resources for proper functioning.

 Symptoms of PVD: